bipinKrishnan/automax/README.md

  ## TODO

  - [ ] Refactor the codebase

+ - [ ] Show the complete file structure of the project in the dashboard

  - [ ] Make the project into cli tool which is automatically added to the env variable during the first install